1ikeadragon/lumina-docker/README.md

 3. `docker run -d -p 65433:65433 -p 65432:65432 lumina`
 4. Use `hv` to connect to hexvault server and add/edit users.
 5. Then log into it with your created user.
 You'll find the documentation in official admin guide.
-6. Open youre IDA and connect to the lumina server with the creds you created.
+6. Open your IDA and connect to the lumina server with the creds you created.
 Enjoy.